ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 ### HTTPS and Secure WebSockets

 HTTP is widely supported in browsers and implementations of IPFS.
-For example, the IPFS HTTP Gateway is a general purpose API for retrival from IPFS peers over HTTP that is broadly used in IPFS implementations, tooling and infrastructure.
+For example, the [IPFS HTTP Gateway is a general purpose API for retrieval](https://docs.ipfs.tech/reference/http/gateway/#trusted-vs-trustless) from IPFS peers over HTTP that is broadly used in IPFS implementations, tooling and infrastructure.

 Since HTTP is a request/response protocol, it's not well suited for [Bitswap](https://docs.ipfs.tech/concepts/bitswap/) and other libp2p protocols.
 WebSockets, on the other hand, are a bi-directional streaming protocol and are well suited for libp2p based protocols like Bitswap.
 What's more, WebSockets are supported in all modern browsers and are compatible with Service Workers.